Comparisons13 min read

 • Your primary workflow is: design in another tool (Photoshop, Illustrator, Figma), then display it in context.

-Placeit also makes excellent sense as a complement to Canva rather than a replacement — and plenty of smart creators use both without thinking twice about it.
+Placeit also works brilliantly as a complement to Canva rather than a complete replacement — plenty of smart creators use both without hesitation.

 Who Should Choose Canva?